open-energy-transition/Oh-my-Grid/docs/impact.md

 ## **<div class="tools-header">Why is it important that this data is open?</div>**

-## Why Is It Important That This Data Is Open?

 Access to open and accurate data on electricity infrastructure is essential for effective planning, development, and collaboration—especially in the context of the global energy transition.
 The benefits are far-reaching, particularly for developing countries and emerging economies.

 ### Bridging Data Gaps in Developing Countries